coffee beans

 Mild – 1 : 16 for a subtle, light taste

-Regular – 1 : 12.5 for a straight down the middle coffee that should please most people
+Regular – 1 : 12.5 for a straight-down-the-middle coffee that should please most people

 Strong – 1 : 10 for a bold brew, packed full of flavor